chalmersplasmatheory/DREAM/doc/sphinx/source/index.rst

    intro
    compiling
+   devs/index

-This is the official documentation of the **Thermal Quench Simulator** DREAM.
+This is the official documentation of the **Disruption and Runaway Electron Avoidance Model** DREAM.

 Indices and tables
 ==================